swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 The functions in this proposal will be implemented in such a way as to avoid creating additional ABI.

-These functions require the existence of `Span`, so have a minimum deployment target on Darwin-based platforms where the Swift standard library is distributed with the operating system.
+These functions require the existence of `Span`, and have a minimum deployment target on Darwin-based platforms, where the Swift standard library is distributed with the operating system.

 ## Implications on adoption

 ## Future directions

-#### <a name="constraint"></a>A "fully inhabited" layout constraint or marker protocol
+#### Validation for the `FullyInhabited` layout constraint

-This document proposes functions to load numeric values only.
-The salient property they share is that no possible bit pattern loaded into them is invalid.
-We could try to encode this property in a "fully inhabited" layout constraint, or in a more limited way in a marker protocol.
-We note that loading an aggregate that contains padding bytes is not inherently unsafe.
-However, attempting to load a value that has invalid bit patterns is inherently unsafe.
-Enums generally fall into the second category.

-#### Loading homogeneous aggregates

-Homogeneous aggregates of safely loadable types should also be loadable.
-For example, an `InlineArray` such as `[5 of Int16]` should be as safe to load as a single `Int16`.
-This consideration also includes single-value wrappers, such as swift-system's `FileDescriptor`, which wraps a single `Int32` value.
+`FullyInhabited` conformances will undergo additional validation by the compiler at a later time.
+The only characteristic of a `FullyInhabited` type that cannot be validated by the compiler is the absence of semantic constraints on the values of its stored properties.

+#### Tuples as `FullyInhabited`

+Tuples composed of `FullyInhabited` types should themselves be `FullyInhabited`.

 #### Utilities to examine the alignment of a `RawSpan`

-The `Span` initializers require a correctly-aligned `RawSpan`; there should be a safe way to find out.
+The `Span` initializers require a correctly-aligned `RawSpan`; there should be be utilities to identify the offsets that are well-aligned for a given type.

 ## Alternatives considered

 #### Encoding the name of the type being loaded into the function names

-Having a series of functions such as `loadInt32(fromByteOffset:_:)` and `storeBytes(int32:toByteOffset:as:_:)` would be easier on the type checker, by avoiding the problem of overloaded symbols.
+Having a series of concrete functions such as `loadInt32(fromByteOffset:_:)` and `storeBytes(int32:toByteOffset:as:_:)` would be easier on the type checker, by avoiding the problem of overloaded symbols.

-#### Waiting for a "fully inhabited" layout constraint
+#### Waiting for a compiler-validated `FullyInhabited` layout constraint

 The need for the functionality in this proposal is urgent and can be achieved with standard library additions.
-The fully-inhabited layout constraint would also require significant compiler work, and we believe that it is not worth waiting for it.
-It is also unclear whether the layout constraint might is a sound approach.
+Validation of the `FullyInhabited` layout constraint will require significant compiler work, and we believe that the API as proposed in this document will provide significant value on its own.

 #### Making these additions generic over `FixedWidthInteger & BitwiseCopyable` and `BinaryFloatingPoint & BitwiseCopyable`

 These are not sufficient constraints, since they do not mandate that their conformers must be fully inhabited.
-This approach would also require extremely defensive implementations to account for the existence of conformers from outside of the standard library.
-It would be possible to make the additions generic over a new protocol, which would have to be public.
-Two new issues arise from creating a new protocol: backdeployment and the possibility of unsafety due to future defective conformers from outside the standard library.
-A [layout constraint](#constraint) would achieve a similar outcome while being less risky.

-#### Having sets of `load(as:)` functions with and without a `ByteOrder` parameter

-We could have distinct `load(fromByteOffset:as:)` and `load(fromByteOffset:as:_:)` with no defaulted byte order argument.
-This achieves the same shape as the proposed defaulted `ByteOrder` parameter.
-It is possible the generated code might be better in one form than the other, and that will inform the final proposal.

 #### Omitting the `ByteOrder` parameters

 The standard library's `FixedWidthInteger` protocol includes computed properties `var .bigEndian: Self` and `var .littleEndian: Self`.
-These could be used to modify the arguments of `storeBytes()`, or to modify the return values from `load()`.
-Unfortunately these properties are not clear, because they return `Self`.
-This proposal applies the consideration of _ byteOrder: to the operation where it belongs: serialization.
+These could be used to modify the arguments of `storeBytes(_:as:)`, or to modify the return values from `load(as:)`.
+Unfortunately these properties are not clear, because they return `Self`, conflating byte ordering with otherwise valid values.
+This proposal applies the consideration of byte ordering to the operation where it belongs: serialization.

 #### Having `load()` functions default to aligned operations